 “I couldn’t launch my business the way I wanted to because my house got caught on fire.”

-“I wasn’t fully committed because my grandmother just died.”
+“I wasn’t fully committed because my grandmother needs me around.”

-“I never followed up on that collaboration because my son was in the hospital for three weeks.”
+“I never followed up on that collaboration because my car broke down.”

 Two little words for you: LIFE HAPPENS.